 How to Calculate the Statical or First Moment of Area of Beam Sections

-In fact, you may not have realised it, but if you’ve calculated the centroid of a beam section then you would have already calculated the first moment of area.
-Also this property, often denoted by Q, is most commonly used when determining the shear stress of a beam section.
+In fact, you may not have realized it, but if you’ve calculated the centroid of a beam section then you would have already calculated the first moment of area.
+Also, this property, often denoted by Q, is most commonly used when determining the shear stress of a beam section.

 Remember that the first moment of area is the summation of the areas multiplied by the distance from the axis.
 So the formula for the statical moment of area relative to the horizontal x-axis is:

 Similarly, we can calculate the statical moment of area of the BOTTOM portion of the section.
-This involes Segments 3 and 4 which are below the neutral axis.
+This involves Segments 3 and 4 which are below the neutral axis.

 What you’ll notice is that the statical moment of area above the neutral axis is equal to that below the neutral axis!